hachesanchez/gitlab-devops/README.md

 From local!!!!
 ++ with changes for the branch LAB

-This is a change form #REMOTE
+This is a change form #REMOTE YES?